Brown-University-Library/bell/README.md

     - after creates, confirm a re-run of `foundation/acc_num_to_pid.py` results in zero non-pid matches.
         - note that this re-run will update, as it should, `e__accession_number_to_pid_dict.json` -- the dict of accession-numbers-to-pids.
     - status: done 2016-05-06
-    - rerun status of `foundation/acc_num_to_pid.py`: done 2016-05-09 -- now, appropriately, shows no accession-numbers without bdr pids.
+    - reran status of `foundation/acc_num_to_pid.py`: done 2016-05-09 -- now, appropriately, shows no accession-numbers without bdr pids.
+    - done again 2016-05-19 after newly-found additions
+    - reran status of `foundation/acc_num_to_pid.py`: done 2016-05-19 -- now, appropriately, shows no accession-numbers without bdr pids.

 - make list of images to process
     - tasks/images.ImageLister.make_image_lists()